aspnet/Blazor.Docs/docs/dependency-injection.md

 }
 ```

 `BrowserServiceProvider` receives an action where app services are added to DI. `services` references the underlying `IServiceCollection`, which is a list of service descriptor objects ([Microsoft.Extensions.DependencyInjection.ServiceDescriptor](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.servicedescriptor)).
 Services are added by providing service descriptors to the service collection.
-The following is a code sample demonstrating the concept:
+The following code sample demonstrates the concept:

 ```csharp
 @using Microsoft.Extensions.DependencyInjection